 - Women whose age is sufficiently advanced so that their fertility potential is impaired significantly.

 - Women who have had repeatedly poor quality embryos during previous IVF cycles.

-- An egg donor can be also be used to assist in the family building process single parents and members of the LGBT community.
+- An egg donor can be also be used to assist in the family building process single parents and members of the LGBTQ community.